 There is no need to learn additional concepts.

 Pull data from the model to view.

-Tie view to URL and define JSON object structure in Django serializer file.
+Tie view to URL and define the JSON object structure in the Django serializer file.

 But simplicity ends when you start to have more complex models, that require heavy data transformation.

 Then you have to figure out how to do complex query sets with multiple conditional joins, subqueries, with constructions and aggregation.

 Despite all the quirks and hurdles.

 There is no other option if you want to use analytical python libraries in your app.

 That’s why I didn’t give up on Django and started to learn it again 3 months ago.